 Another thing to consider is what to do with purchased items while roaming around a show.
 Since parking is often a long walk from where you are at any given time, you could be holding a heavy box or bag of minerals, or both, for a long time.
 Many buyers have a backpack, or a wagon, or a small flat cart, or a spouse, or in my case, a convertible hand truck, to haul around items.
 Whatever your choice, be prepared – it’s a lot of walking around the shows, and almost always a long walk to the car/truck/van.
 If you know you’re only going to buy a few items, you’ll probably be fine.
 But when you see that 40 lb Amethyst Geode that you have to have, and you’re the one that’s gonna have to carry it – it’s gonna hurt!

-And finally, because it is the desert, always have lots of water on hand, bring lots of lotion, have a hat in case it gets hot during the day, and bring a jacket because it cools off quickly when the sun goes down.
+And finally, because it is the desert, always have lots of water on hand, bring lotion, have a sun hat in case it gets hot and sunny during the day, and bring a jacket because it cools off quickly when the sun goes down.